Deep localization of protein structures in fluorescence microscopy images: Experimental settings

+In this section, we provide comparisons against state-of-the-art algorithms on the datasets, as mentioned earlier.
+The proposed PLCNN results are reported without any customization or parameter adjustment for a particular dataset.
 We employ BBBC datasets~\cite{ljosa2012BBBC}, where only two types of phenotype classes are present, namely, the neutral and positive control phenotypes.
-During comparison on this dataset, our algorithm and other deep learning methods, including M-CNN~\cite{godinez2017multi}, achieved perfect classification.
+During comparison on this dataset, our algorithm, as well as other deep learning methods including M-CNN~\cite{godinez2017multi}, achieved perfect classification.
 The problem on the mentioned datasets is a simple binary classification; hence, reporting results on BBBC datasets~\cite{ljosa2012BBBC} become trivial.